-For corn there are a number of components that are considered to be important for compositional analysis (EuropaBio, 2003; OECD, 2002).
+For corn there are a number of components that are considered to be important for compositional analysis (OECD, 2002; EuropaBio 2003).
 As a minimum, the key nutrients of corn grain appropriate for a comparative study include the proximates (crude protein, fat, ash, acid detergent fibre and neutral detergent fibre), amino acids and fatty acids.
-In addition, mineral and vitamin levels may be considered and international guidance also suggests that levels of the key anti-nutrients phytic acid, trypsin inhibitors, lectins, isoflavones, stachyose and raffinose should be determined for new varieties of corn.
+In addition, mineral and vitamin levels may be considered and international guidance also suggests that levels of the key anti-nutrients phytic acid, trypsin inhibitors and raffinose and the secondary metabolites coumaric acid, ferulic acid and furfural should be determined for new varieties of corn.
 The reasons for focussing on these particular anti-nutrients are:

-- phytic acid causes chelation of mineral nutrients (including calcium, magnesium, potassium, iron and zinc) thereby making them unavailable to monogastric animals, including humans - trypsin inhibitors interfere with digestion of protein; lectins are proteins that bind to carbohydrate-containing molecules.
-Both trypsin inhibitors and lectins can inhibit animal growth.
-The activity of trypsin inhibitors and lectins is heat-labile and they are inactivated during processing of corn protein products and corn meal so that the final edible corn product should contain minimal levels of these anti-nutrients. - stachyose and raffinose are low molecular weight carbohydrates (oligosaccharides) that are associated with production of intestinal gas and resulting flatulence when they are consumed.
+- phytic acid causes chelation of mineral nutrients (including calcium, magnesium, potassium, iron and zinc) thereby making them unavailable to monogastric animals, including humans - trypsin inhibitors, while not considered nutritionally significant in corn, can interfere with digestion of protein. - raffinose is a low molecular weight carbohydrate (oligosaccharide) that is associated with production of intestinal gas and resulting flatulence when consumed. - coumaric and ferulic acids are phenolic acids that might influence digestion. - furfural is a heterocyclic aldehyde that is considered an oral genotoxic carcinogen of low potency